 When I was sixteen I worked at The Old Spaghetti Factory in Tacoma, Washington, affectionately termed “The Spag.”
 (Random factoid: This is also the restaurant where my parents met some 25 years before.)
 I attended Pacific Lutheran University where I sorted mail that came to the dorm, carted tables and chairs around campus, and took writing classes, eventually earning a Bachelor’s degree in Creative Writing and Children’s Literature.
 Knowing I wanted a career in books, I would also go on to receive a Master’s degree in Publishing from Pace University (which you can learn more about here).
 After graduation, I worked as an editor in Seattle for a while before becoming a freelance typesetter and proofreader.

 Then, day of days, someone thought it would be a good idea to give me a book deal, so I became a full-time writer.
-CINDER is my first novel, though I have an adorable collection of unfinished ones lying around too.
+CINDER was my first completed novel, though I have an adorable collection of unfinished ones lying around, too.

 I married my husband in 2011, two months before the release of Cinder, and we adopted our two beautiful twin daughters, Sloane and Delaney, in 2015.
 Reading lots and lots of bedtime stories is most definitely a new favorite pastime.